CertiKOS/CompCert/README.md

 assembly programs defined in CompCert in the context of separate
 compilation: we show that the semantics of the linked assembly program is a refinement of the linked semantics of its components.
-This is the post important property in the context of compositional verification: the semantic linking operator serves as a specification for the linking of assembly components programs once they have been compiled.
+This is the most important property in the context of compositional verification: the semantic linking operator serves as a specification for the linking of assembly components programs once they have been compiled.